tricode/devcon-katas/rules-in-code-dojo.md

-# What Rules to follow in Code Kata?
+# What Rules to follow in Code Dojo?

-Try to keep the code kata session as a social coding event.
+Try to keep the code dojo session as a social coding event.
 I didn’t find many rules, except followings;

 1. There is no student in the session, everybody is leader.
 2. Facilitator must arrange resources.